BBATools/PreservationWorkbench/README.md

 WIP

 ##### Process:
-*Normalize documents (convert to archival formats) and metadata (convert to ISO/SQL and TSV).
+*Normalize documents (convert to archival formats) and data (convert to ISO/SQL and TSV).
 Generate AIP.*

 ##### Other: